Welcome to Coconut Grove

-The sidewalk seating at has been a favorite Village Center spot for decades with its eclectic Mediterranean-influenced eats, happy hour drinks, and unbeatable people watching. is a hip choice for artisanal burgers and craft beers, and boasts the Village Center’s best happy hour drinks alongside an impressive selection of surf ‘n’ turf that includes a raw bar, eclectic, internationally-influenced main courses, farm-fresh veggies, and even a choice of eats prepared specifically for dogs.
-At the Park Grove condominium complex’s , James Beard Award-winning chef Michael Schwartz brings together locally sourced vegetables and meat with freshly-caught seafood for creative dishes and cocktails served in a stylish contemporary space.
+The sidewalk seating at and sister cafe LULU has been a favorite Village Center spot for decades with its eclectic Mediterranean-influenced eats, happy hour drinks, and unbeatable people watching. is a hip choice for artisanal burgers and craft beers, and their sister joint, Kush Coconut Grove boasts the Village Center’s best happy hour drinks alongside an impressive selection of surf ‘n’ turf that includes greatest hits from Spillover an Kush, eclectic, internationally-influenced main courses, farm-fresh veggies, and even a choice of eats prepared dspecifically for dogs.
+At the Park Grove condominium complex, Major Food Group opened, Sadelle's which is a hip modern twist on New York classic dining served in a stylish contemporary space.
 Close to the bayfront Peacock Park, at the Mr. C Hotel has elegant indoor and outdoor dining areas for enjoying refined Italian cuisine paired with outstanding wine and cocktails.

 was the heart of shopping and dining in Coconut Grove upon its opening in the 1990s.
 The area has been reimagined for the 2020s with chic new hotels, stores, and eateries.
-New restaurants like , , Botanico Gin & Cookhouse, Mister O1, and offer delicious eats, while stores such as women’s boutique Palma de Leon and music school are excellent shopping and entertainment destinations.
+New restaurants like , , Botanico Gin & Cookhouse, Mister O1, and offer delicious eats, while stores such as women’s boutique LoveShackFancy, FP Movement, Unika and the Showroom are excellent shopping and entertainment destinations.

 is another revamped Coconut Grove retailer.
 Located in the iconic Engle Building, it offers two stories of shelves stacked high with all kinds of books.
 Books & Books also has a café and 60 every month.